GameBoy/gameboy.github.io/wiki/newusers.md

 So hopefully that narrows down what you might be interested in.
 If not, lets cover a few more topics, starting with price.

+# Availability

 First, there are several models that are basically collectors pieces at this point due to limited avaialability or poor timing during their release.
 The Game Boy Light, Game Boy Advance SP (AGS-101), and Game Boy Micro all sold very poorly compared to the rest of the models here.
 For example, the Game Boy Light came out less than a year before the Game Boy Color and was ONLY available in Japan.
 The Game Boy Micro came out AFTER the Nintendo DS and for largely the same price.
 Unless you're looking to start a collection, don't bother trying to find one of these for a good price.

 What should you look for?
 Well, that would be a Game Boy Advance SP (AGS-001).
 There are a lot of reasons that I will get into in just a moment but right now lets just say it's because it is the absolutely best price/performance model available right now.
 The AGS-001 is one of the cheaper models available right now, has the best game compatibility (works with all generations), and has the best aftermarket.

+# Screens

 Ok, what else is there?
 Let's discuss the screens used in these consoles.
 LCD technology has come a long way in the past 30 years (the past 10 especially so thanks to smartphones).
 Aside from the Game Boy Light, the Game Boy Advance SP (AGS-001) was the first Game Boy made with a light inside the screen itself.
 Previous models required that you angle the screen to reflect passive light or use a [bulky and inconvenient light addon](https://nintendo.fandom.com/wiki/Worm_Light) if there was not enough natural light available.
 Regardless of what you think of frontlights, this was revolutionary at the time.
 Gone were the days of having to hold your console at a really uncomfortable angle just to play while sitting on the couch.
 Gone were the days of only being able to play for the brief second while the car passed under a street lamp.
 Any other console is going to be difficult to use due to this unless you also purchase a mod kit for that console.
 This is much more expensive than just getting an AGS-001 console to begin with.

 Now, I'm not saying the AGS-001 has a good screen in it.
 It's definitely not going to blow your mind.
 Smartphones these days spoil us.
 I'm just saying the console has a way better screen than every model before it.
 Besides, even if you end up hating the front lit screen in the AGS-001, there are mod kits available for that too and you didn't have to spend that money up front just to try it out.

+# Quirks

 Due to the relatively low complexity of Game Boy hardware, usually there are very few issues.
 There are some common problems with all models and unfortunately, the AGS-001 is no exception.
 The biggest issue these days is the console's rechargeable battery.
 The OEM cell in the console is going to be nearing two decades old and likely only holds a fraction of it's total charge, if at all.
 You can skim the [common issues](commonissues) page or the [full repairs](repairs) page for some more info and some ideas on what issues these consoles have.
 It's up to you if you want to spend less now and buy a fixer upper or spend more and get a better condition or previously repaired console.
+Most of the vendors linked in the main wiki page will carry SP batteries.

+# Picking Games

 You'll also want some games to go along with it.
 There are thousands out there so there is very likely something for you.
 If you have no idea what to look for, there are plenty of guides out there or you can even visit some illicit software sites and sort by most downloaded to see what other people are currently checking out.
 For getting started, it's best to just pick up a few games to play rather than getting a flash cart.
 If you think you'd like to play more, then you can look into [getting a flash cart.](flashcarts)

+There are plenty of rare or desirable games out there that make a good argument for flash carts.
+If those games are what you're interested in for playing, then a flash cart is your best option.

+# What now?

 So if you're just getting started, it's probably worth starting there.
+Time to play your new console.
 If you hate the console, you can sell it for another model (or just to get out of the hobby completely) or try your hand at [modding it](mods) to make it better.
 Or you can start with another console entirely.
+If you hate the games, well, get more or start looking at a flash cart.
+If you're a tinkerer or the DIY type, maybe start looking into making your own games or mods.

+But whatever you do

+# HAVE FUN